Lay of the Land: Creating Land Art in Wild Irish Places

 TOMBOLO 2017

-More artists, more volunteers, and a clearer residency format.
+More artists, more volunteers, and a clearer art residency format.
 Performances, workshops and a structured public weekend turned TOMBOLO from an experiment into a proper art event.

 SILVA 2018

 LOTL shifted locations to Knockomagh Wood at Lough Hyne.
-Four artists created forest-responsive installations shaped by moss, trees, humidity, and light.
+Four artists created forest-responsive land art installations shaped by moss, trees, humidity, and light.
 The residency was documented in a film by Fellipe Lopes, giving the project international reach.

 RES 1–3 (2019)